-- Enable children to investigate a self-generated question by choosing their own skills and developing independent research to help them study the world at a greater depth.
+- Enable children to investigate a self-generated question by supporting them to develop the skills they will use by providing them with the knowledge and opportunities to apply the skills.
+This will enable them to carry out independent research to study the world at a greater depth.

 - Create opportunities to debate and argue their own point of view, challenge and appreciate the views of others.